MetaboKit/MetaboKit/README.md

 ### Linux

-Executables for Linux are included [here](https://github.com/MetaboKit/MetaboKit/linux).
+Executables for Linux are included.

 ### OSX (Mac)

-Executables for Mac OS X are included [here](https://github.com/MetaboKit/MetaboKit/mac).
+Executables for Mac OS X are included.

 ### Windows

-Executables for 64-bit Windows are included [here](https://github.com/MetaboKit/MetaboKit/windows).
+Executables for 64-bit Windows are included.

 ## Bugs and Feedback